salesforce/lwc-rfcs/text/0112-server-engine.md

 ## How we teach this

-- Updating the documentation for the newly added server only APIs should be enough.
+- Updating the documentation for the newly-added server-only APIs should be enough.
-- Creating a set of a new linting rules prevent obvious cases where components can't be rendered on the server.
+- Creating a set of new linting rules to prevent obvious cases where components can't be rendered on the server.

 ## Open questions

 -   **Remove `@lwc/engine-core` on TypeScript `dom` library?** The `@lwc/engine-core` package relies heavily on the ambient DOM TypeScript interfaces provided by the `dom` library.
-To ensure that the `@lwc/engine-core` is not leveraging any of the DOM APIs we will need to remove the `dom` lib from the `tsconfig.json`.
+To ensure that the `@lwc/engine-core` is not leveraging any of the DOM APIs, we will need to remove the `dom` lib from `tsconfig.json`.
 It is currently unclear how all the ambient types can be removed on this package while ensuring type safety.
--   **How to implement LWC Context for SSR?** Context uses eventing for registration between the provider and the consumer.
-Since `@lwc/engine-server` will only implement a subset of the DOM eventing, we will need to evaluate how we can replace the current registration mechanism.
+-   **How to implement LWC Context for SSR?** Context relies on eventing for registration between providers and consumers.
+Since `@lwc/engine-server` will only implement a subset of DOM eventing, we will need to evaluate how we can replace the current registration mechanism.

 ---